Greater celandine plant

 Scientific name: Chelidonium majus L.

-Taxonomic Synonyms: Chelidonium vulgare Renault, C. haematodes Moench, C. ruderale Salisb.; C. umbelliferum Stokes.
+Taxonomic Synonyms: Chelidonium vulgare Renault, Chelidonium. haematodes Moench, Chelidonium ruderale Salisb.; Chelidonium umbelliferum Stokes.

-Etymology: from the Greek khelidon (swallow), and means "little sparrow".
-Its name is because it blooms in the coming time migration of the swallows.
+Etymology: Chelidonium comes from the Greek "khelidon" (swallow), and means "little sparrow".
+Its name is because it blooms in the migration time of the swallows.

 Distribution: Central and Northern Europe, the Caucasus, North Africa, North America.